iamhnnh/README.md/README.md

-# Hi there 👋, I'm Hannah Atuli.
+# Hi there 👋, I'm Hannah.

 # About Me
 I like building things that make life easier, exploring new technologies and sharing knowledge.